Master–slave (technology): Computing

 Computer bus protocols often use a master-slave relationship.
 For instance, a USB host manages access to the USB bus shared by any number of USB devices.
 A serial peripheral interface (SPI) bus typically has a single master controlling multiple slaves.
 I2C and I3C may even have multiple masters on a bus.
 Modbus also uses a master device to initiate connection requests to slave devices.

 An edge-triggered flip-flop can be created by arranging two gated latches in a master–slave configuration.
 It is so named because the master latch controls the slave latch's value and forces the slave latch to hold its value, as the slave latch always copies its new value from the master latch.

 In database replication, the master database is the authoritative source.
-The slave or replica database is controlled by the master database which repeats its update commands (for example by way of event log) to the slave.
+The slave or replica database is controlled by the master database, which repeats its update commands (for example by way of event log) to the slave.
 The slave therefore retains an exact copy of transaction processed by the source database (up to the most recently transmitted log) This scheme is not as strict as electronic devices sharing a clock, however the slave database only does what the master tells it, unless the slave is promoted due to failure of the master.
-Some databases implement so called "multi-master replication", where a mix of writeable master nodes and readable nodes are used.
-These databases are used in scenarios where performance is an acceptable tradeoff for ACID properties, for example non mission critical data, like suggesting similar purchases.
+Some databases implement so-called multi-master replication, where a mix of writeable master nodes and readable nodes is used.
+These databases are used in scenarios where performance is an acceptable tradeoff for ACID properties, for example, non-mission-critical data, like suggesting similar purchases.

 Non-examples

 The term master is used in some technology contexts that do not refer to a relationship of control.
-Master may be used to mean a copy that has more significance than other copies in which case the term is an absolute concept; not a relationship.
-Sometimes the term master-slave is used in contexts that do not imply a controlling relationship.
+Master may be used to mean a copy that has more significance than other copies, in which case the term is an absolute concept, not a relationship.
+Sometimes the term master–slave is used in contexts that do not imply a controlling relationship.

-In source code management master may refer to the trunk branch.
-In disk imaging the gold master is the version which will be released to manufacturing for duplication.
+In source code management master may refer to the trunk.
+In disk imaging, the gold master is the version that will be released to manufacturing for duplication.

 A Parallel ATA (aka IDE) hard drive interface supports two hard drives on a cable, which are designated master and slave.
 The distinction is required by the interface even though neither drive has control or priority over the other.